 Business hugs.
-I’m guilty of doling them out from time to time.
-Granted, I live on the West Coast and work in the creative industry, but a handshake sometimes feels too formal when interacting with colleagues.
-It looks like I’m not alone.
+Many of us are guilty of doling them out from time to time.
+When you work in the creative industry and in a casual environment, a handshake can sometimes feel too formal when interacting with colleagues.

-But just because business hugs are happening more often doesn’t mean they’re appropriate, even if you work in a super-casual environment.
+But just because business hugs are happening in today’s professional world doesn’t mean they’re always appropriate.
 Non-huggers and fist-bumpers would agree.

 There can be.
 You need to be aware of other people’s perspectives.
 Some teams may be comfortable hugging, but it’s not always appropriate.
 It’s contextual.
 Know your audience and assume that not everyone is as comfortable with hugging as you are.